Pimsel/Pimsel/README.md

 - 👋 Hi, I’m Pim
-- 👀 I’m interested in skiing, playing the piano/guitar, working out and ofc programming
+- 👀 I’m interested in skiing, playing the piano/guitar, and working out
-- 🌱 I’m currently learning handstand pushups, the front lever and C++
+- 🌱 I’m currently studying Mandarin and learning the back lever
 - 📫 You can find me on LinkedIn at tinyurl.com/pjpdewildt
-- ⚡ Fun fact: I'm still trying to figure out all the functionalities GitHub offers
+- ⚡ Fun fact: Bash commands scare me